-Drone spotted in Finnish airspace, powerful bangs reported
+Drones in Finnish airspace - powerful bangs reported

 Published:

-Drone spotted in Finnish airspace, powerful bangs reported
+Drones in Finnish airspace - powerful bangs reported

 Photo: Sasu Järnstedt/AP/TT

-The Air Force observed the drone in eastern Finland around Vederlax, near the border with Russia, approximately 200 kilometers west of St. Petersburg, early Sunday.
+The Air Force observed a drone in eastern Finland around Vederlax near the border with Russia, approximately 200 kilometers west of St. Petersburg, early Sunday.

-It is unclear where it came from, but Russia reported Ukrainian drone attacks in the western parts of the country this morning.
-The Russian air defense says it has shot down more than 50 drones in the Leningrad region, Governor Aleksandr Drozdenko said, according to the Ansa news agency.
+It is unclear where it came from, but Russia has reported Ukrainian drone attacks in western parts of the country this morning.

 “Window shook”

-The newspaper Iltalehti received several reports from witnesses of low-flying fighter jets in the area.
-A Yle reporter also said he was woken at around 4am.
+The newspaper Iltalehti reports several eyewitness accounts of low-flying fighter jets in the area.
+A Yle reporter says he was woken up by fighter jets at around 4am.

-"There were two clear, loud bangs followed by a shock wave that made the cabin's windows shake," he said.
+"There were two clear, loud bangs followed by a shock wave that made the cabin's windows shake," he says.

-In Estonia, general warnings about suspicious drones were also issued in the eastern parts of the country during the night until Sunday, the public service broadcaster ERR reported, according to Hufvudstadsbladet.
+In Estonia, general warnings about suspicious drones were also issued in the eastern parts of the country during the night until Sunday, reports the public service broadcaster ERR, according to Hufvudstadsbladet.

 Finland received an apology

-The Latvian Defence Forces also reported during the night and early morning about a "potential threat" in the eastern parts of the country.
-Residents in the area received text messages warning them to stay indoors, but after a few hours the danger was over, LSM reported.
+The Latvian Defence Forces also reported during the night and early morning a "potential threat" in the eastern parts of the country.
+Residents in the area received text messages warning them to stay indoors, but after a few hours the danger was over, reports LSM.

 At the end of March, several drones crashed in southeastern Finland.
 They were later found to be Ukrainian, and the Ukrainian government apologized to Finland.